Best Workout Headphones of 2020

 The price is likely the most significant thing that will dissuade some potential buyers from these buds.
 However, if you have been searching for a pair of workout headphones and are a big fan of products that seamlessly integrate into the Apple ecosystem, the Apple AirPods Pro will not disappoint.

 Best for Unencumbered Hearing

-There are some activities — like running or biking on crowded streets or trying to sneak in a workout while still paying attention to the baby monitor — where leaving your hearing unimpeded is key.
+There are some activities — like trying to sneak in a workout while still paying attention to the baby monitor, or running or biking on crowded streets — where leaving your hearing unimpeded is critical.
 Most workout headphones fit either in or over your ears, limiting your hearing quite a bit.
 Enter the AfterShokz Air.
-The "speakers" of these headphones sit on your cheekbones, vibrating the sound through those bones and into your eardrums — a technology known as bone conduction.
-This allows you to both listen to music privately without disturbing anyone else and leaves your ears uncovered and able to hear ambient noises.
+The "speakers" of these headphones sit on your cheekbones and vibrate sound through the bones into your eardrums — a technology known as bone conduction.
+This technology allows you to listen to music privately without disturbing anyone else and leave your ears uncovered to hear ambient noises.

-Though this pair allows you to listen to music and maintain awareness of your surroundings, that music is lower quality than what is produced by most other models.
-It depends somewhat on the anatomy of your cheekbones, but we've failed to find a cheekbone that is as good of an instrument as a traditional set of headphones.
-That being said, we still love the AfterShokz Air for its ability to provide a soundtrack to workouts where it otherwise would not have been convenient.
+Though this pair allows you to listen to music and maintain awareness of your surroundings, the music is lower quality than what is produced by most other models.
+It depends on your cheekbones' anatomy, but we've failed to find a cheekbone that is as good of an instrument as a traditional set of headphones.
+That said, we still love the AfterShokz Air for its ability to provide a soundtrack to workouts where it otherwise would not have been convenient.

 Read review: AfterShokz Air